 Sara received a B.A. in Psychology from Williams College, an MAT in ESL from the School for International Training, an MBA from the Stanford Graduate School of Business, and an Ed.D. in Educational Policy, Leadership and Instructional Practice from the Harvard Graduate School of Education.

-Chris lives in New York, but will be returning to Washington, DC (where he lived for 8 years) while he serves the school.
+Chris lives in New York, but returns to Washington, DC (where he lived for 8 years) to serve the school.
 Chris enjoys biking and tennis, photography, watercolor painting, antiques and reading.
 Chris has a bachelor’s degree in biology and chemistry from Willamette University, and a masters’ degrees in education and policy from Harvard University.

 Child Study Lead, Lee Montessori Public Charter School

 Rachel Kimboko has been engaged in the Montessori community of Washington, DC since she arrived in 2003, first as a parent of a Montessori student in a public program in Capitol Hill.
 After finishing AMI Elementary training in 2007, she worked for three years in support roles before launching her teaching career in public Montessori.
 Since 2010, she’s taught in all three variations of elementary classrooms—6-9, 9-12, and 6-12 years old—and was the Elementary team lead for several years before stepping into an administrative role as the Child Study Lead at Lee Montessori Public Charter School.
 While working for DC Public Schools, Rachel was involved in several initiatives that involved developing curriculum and delivering training to the broader DCPS community.
 This has helped her to proactively adapt the district’s standards and methods (close reading, Common Core, Eureka Math, and Next Generation Science Standards for example) to her Montessori practice.